 Skip to main content

 Phones are the physical iPhones connected to your TapKit account through the Mac app.
-The API lets you list available phones, get device information, and perform actions on them.
+The API lets you list available phones, inspect what the Mac app can see from a connected phone, and send control commands to that phone.

 How phones work in the API

 Every phone connected through the TapKit Mac app becomes available via the API.
-Each phone has a unique phone_id that you use to target actions.
+Each phone has a unique phone_id that you use to target phone-specific endpoints.
 If you only have one phone connected, most endpoints auto-select it — you don’t need to specify a phone_id.

 Touch gestures